nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

 #### Step 3.4: Ontology mapping

-With out subjects and biosamples in place, we can now add ontological terms which will be a point of harmonization between the different DCCs.
-For some this will be simple, especially if the CFDE is prescribing an ontology that is already being used, for others this may be a more complicated mapping effort.
-In LINCS, our assays were described in a much more specific manner than OBI, the currently prescribed ontology for assays in the C2M2--as such we needed to collapse many of the assay descriptions into broader terms.
+Without subjects and biosamples in place, we can now add ontological terms which will be a point of harmonization between the different DCCs.
+For some, this will be simple, especially if the CFDE is prescribing an ontology that is already being used.
+For others, this may be a more complicated mapping effort.
+In LINCS, assays were described in a much more specific manner than OBI, the currently prescribed ontology for assays in the C2M2--as such we need to collapse many of the assay descriptions into broader terms.

-On the other hand, our organs were specified on the cell line in raw text, we had to map these to the UBERON ontology as best we could.
+On the other hand, the organs were specified on the cell line in raw text, so these were mapped to the UBERON ontology.

 ```python
 # ...